Unwanted Gift Plot

 - In one episode of Everybody Loves Raymond, Marie gives Ray and Debra a sculpture that she made in a class.
 The sculpture is unintentionally very suggestive, leading the family to try various means of getting rid of it without telling her why.

-- An episode of Frasier had Martin buying him a horrible painting after he overheard Frasier praising it to the restarateur exhibiting it.
+- The Frasier episode 'Our Father Whose Art Ain't Heaven' had Martin buying him a horrible painting after he overheard Frasier praising it to the restarateur exhibiting it.
 Frasier spent the rest of the episode angsting about how to break the news.

 - In The Big Bang Theory, Amy gives Penny a big, tacky painting of the two of them.
 Bernadette points out that Penny in the painting looks like a man.
 Amy does not take it well when she discovers Penny taking it down.